JamesLogan-III/Parking-Lot-Map/README.md

 ## Installation Instructions

 * [View the Map on Github](http://jameslogan-iii.github.io/FED-P-5/index.html) or

+* Download or fork the code from [GitHub](https://github.com/JamesLogan-III/FED-P-5)
-* Check out the code and open the index.html file.
+* Open the index.html file to start the application
+* Use the filter box on the right side to list and search for individual lot information
+* Select a map marker or list item name to display the lot information

 ## Sites/Tools Used